Timinator2000/Algorithm-X/docs/22-2025-and-beyond/17-nurikabe.md

 These rules can be enforced by overriding the `AlgorithmXSolver`’s `_process_solution` method.

 For the data below, I configured Algorithm X to perform an **exhaustive search** instead of stopping at the first solution.
 At this stage, collecting comprehensive data is more important than gaining a small speed boost.
-For each candidate solution, I check **both 2x2 water violations and contiguous water violations**, rather than halting on the first rule broken.
+For each candidate solution, I check for **both 2x2 water violations and contiguous water violations**, rather than halting on the first rule broken.
 This approach ensures that all potential issues are captured across every possible solution.

 | Test Case | Actions | `me_reqs` | Solutions Checked | ❌ 2x2 | ❌ Water | Time (ms) |
 | :-------: | :-----: | :---------------: | :---------------: | :---: | :----------------: | :-------: |